Honduran literature

 Honduran literature describes the literature birthed out of Honduras.
-The literary history of Honduras is intersects with aspects of political and socioeconomic atmosphere that has long been prevalent in Honduran history.
+The literary history of Honduras intersects with aspects of political and socioeconomic atmosphere that has long been prevalent in Honduran history.
 In the Handbook of Latin American Literature, Salgado claims that the birth of Honduran literature begins with Fray Jose Trinidad Reyes, who founded the first University of Honduras.
 The proliferation that was seen in other Central American countries did not appear in Honduras.
 Furthermore, because the country was under political unrest during much of its history a great deal of the literature remains unpublished and thus, unknown.

 In fact, Romanticism reaches Honduras at a later date than most other literature in the world, appearing in late nineteenth century and is seen in the work of Ramon Rosa.
 Once Romanticism moves into Honduras, the country's literature begins to take off.
 Authors from this time period are: Manuel Molina Vijil, Jose Antonio Dominguez, and Carlos Federico Gutierrez, who was the author of the first Honduran novel titled Angelina (1898).
 Influenced by the rest of Spanish America, Honduran literature experiments with Modernism—authors from this generation include Juan Ramon Molina and Froyolan Turcios.
 Following this generation of literature was a group of writers who had a creolist style where they searched for a Honduran identity.
 In addition, creolist authors criticized Honduran politics: Marcos Carias Reyes, Carlos Izaguirre, Jose Fidel Duron, Argentina Diaz Lozano, Arturo Mejia Nieto, and Ramon Amaya Amador.
 In the following years there emerged several different generations of authors that are distinguished by their similarities and their time periods.